NexusSwitchboard/nexus-mod-service/README.md

     * The username is always an email address.
 Note that the user you choose must have the necessary permissions to perform the operations necesary (see above)
 * `SERVICE_JIRA_API_KEY: ""`
     * The API key for the given user.
 This *MUST NOT BE THE PASSWORD* of that user.
 Your API key can be generated here: https://id.atlassian.com/manage/api-tokens
+* `SERVICE_JIRA_ADDON_CACHE: ""`
+    * This is the connection string used to store information about addon clients.
+This is necessary if you want to client data in a way that is not using the disk.
+Depending on how you deploy this, you may lose that data with each restart without specifying a separate datstore here.
+The options are sqlite or redis and connection string documentation is available here:  https://github.com/lukechilds/keyv

 # Slack App Configuration
 You will need the following configuration options set in the Slack App you create and point to your instance of the module: